logan-bobo/qa_python_data_analysis/README.md

 # qa_python_data_analysis
-Data analysis task assigned to me as part of a software engineering program I am on.
+Data analysis task assigned to me as part of a software engineering program I am doing.

 Code snippet for Python data: